kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 Questions 1.11-1.20
 -------------------

-??% - F:
+40% - F: 12, 13, 14, 15, 17, 20

 ### Q1.11
-Clinical examination of a 56-year-old man reveals absent vibratory sensation in the toes.
+Clinical examination of a 56-year-old man reveals absent *vibratory sensation* in the toes.
 Absent vibratory sensation in the toes may indicate a lesion in the:

 	A. Anterior nerve roots
 	B. Anterior spinothalamic tract